Project Brief

 CALL FOR DESIGN PROPOSALS

-For The George Perry Floyd, Jr. Memorial Competition, we are calling for submissions for a memorial that honors George Perry Floyd, Jr., the global uprising against racial injustice that followed his death, and the communities united in the ongoing struggle for racial equity.
+For The George Perry Floyd Jr. Memorial Competition, we are calling for submissions for a memorial that honors George Perry Floyd, Jr., the global uprising against racial injustice that followed his death, and the communities united in the ongoing struggle for racial equity.

 Participants are invited to interpret and define the focus of this memorial.